-It depends on the job you’re applying for.
 In most cases, your degree should make sense for the role.
-"Hiring managers are looking for the tie-in," says Leslie.
-"They're looking for what's relevant about what a candidate's done in school."
-That doesn't mean only marketing majors can apply to marketing jobs -- marketing teams might hire someone who came out of creative studies like liberal arts, graphic design, or writing.
+Hiring managers are looking for the tie-in; what's relevant about what a candidate's done in school.
+That doesn't mean only marketing majors can apply to marketing jobs — marketing teams might hire someone who came out of creative studies like liberal arts, graphic design, or writing.
 An engineering team, on the other hand, probably won't hire someone without a computer science degree.

 It also depends on how successful you were at the school you attended.
-While there are some hiring managers who only give interviews to graduates of top-tier schools, most say it helps to go to a top-tier school, but it's certainly not a deal-breaker if you went to a lower-tier school or community college.
+While there are some hiring managers who only give interviews to graduates of top-tier schools, most say it helps to go to a top-tier school, but it's certainly not a deal-breaker if you went to a less popular school or a community college.
 A community college graduate with a 4.0 GPA could be more attractive than an Ivy League graduate with a 2.0.

-Speaking of GPA -- when to take it off your resume is subjective.
-“The benchmark is five to seven years after graduation, which is when candidates tend have a solid track record of employment,” says Andrew.
-“But if you did well in school but had lackluster job prospects following graduation because of, say, a bad economy, you could definitely leave it on longer.”
+Speaking of GPA — when to take it off your resume is subjective.
+If your GPA was below a 3.0, consider removing it altogether.
+If it's higher than that, Quinn says, “The benchmark is five to seven years after graduation, which is when candidates tend to have a solid track record of employment.
+If you did well in school but had lackluster job prospects following graduation because of, say, a bad economy, you could definitely leave it on longer.”

-"If you're applying for a sales position at a software company like HubSpot, we're looking for experience selling software," Leslie told me.
+"If you're applying for a sales position at a software company like HubSpot, we're looking for experience selling software,"David Fernandez, former Recruiting Team Lead at HubSpot, told me.
 "If you're applying for a services position, we're looking for customer-facing experience."

 Yes, people tweak their titles at previous companies to more closely match the positions they're applying for.
 If you do this, your "new" title should be close enough to what you really did that if someone were to call and check a reference, they wouldn't be dumbfounded.
 Maybe "Clerk to the Surgical Waiting Room" becomes "Customer Service Clerk."
-Also, make sure to change your titles on LinkedIn, too -- hiring managers will check for consistency on LinkedIn, Leslie said.
+Also, make sure to change your titles on LinkedIn, too — hiring managers will check for consistency on LinkedIn, Fernandez said.